Jan 11, 2021, 4:42:33 PM CST Aug 9, 2023, 10:57:55 AM CDT

 Myth: The COVID‑19 vaccine can't be safe because it was developed so quickly.

-Fact: Before receiving approval for use, manufacturers had to show data from large clinical trials to ensure the vaccines were safe and effective.
+Fact: Vaccine makers had to provide lots of data to prove these vaccines are safe and effective before they were FDA-approved.
 The emergency nature of the pandemic required a quick response, but thorough safety standards were still required and met.

 Is there anyone who should not receive the COVID‑19 vaccine?